home3d2001/Volume-Renderer/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

-# SBVR
-Slice Based Volume Renderer

-Report
-	* How I solved the assignment:
-		* Most of this project was solved by following the GPU Gems article on slice based volume rendering.
-I implemented the camera controls myself, and recycled an old OpenGL/OpenCL project to speed up development.
-	* What resources I used:
-		* C++, Visual Studio 2017, CMake, OpenGL, OpenCL, GLFW, GLM, GLEW.
-	* Known bugs/TODO
-		* Can't currently change out datasets without editing in code text.
-Need to read from command line args.
-		* Can't alter the transfer function from within the application.
-The transfer function is a texture which must be edited externally.
-		* OpenCL/OpenGL should be used to compute the proxy geometry.
-		* I'd like to add a clipping plane, the ability to translate and rotate the volume, and the ability to translate the camera.
-	* Program controls
-		* Click and drag or arrow keys control camera.
-		* +/- control camera dolly
-		* yuiop control how many samples to take
-		* qaws show camera direction, edge points, proxy geometry, and sampled volume respectively.
-		* r resets the selected camera
-		* 0 shows the tracked camera perspective
-		* 1 shows the untracked camera perspective